Young people's rights

 For more information on access to personal records, look at the Information Commissioner's Office website.

 No teacher in a school is allowed to inflict corporal punishment on a pupil of any age.
-In Northern Ireland, no teacher in a grant-aided school is allowed to inflict corporal punishment on a pupil of any age.

 The head teacher and teachers can use reasonable non-physical means to punish a pupil for unacceptable conduct or behaviour.
 Any punishment must be fair, reasonable and within the school’s policy.
 Examples of reasonable punishment are extra work during school hours or being told off.